Dbz/kube-aliases/README.md

 There are a few main features of this plugin.
 First, there are lots of aliases to make working with k8s easier.
-Second, there are bash functions to help with varias tasks such as switching contexts to use different clusters.
+Second, there are bash functions to help with varies tasks such as switching contexts to use different clusters.

 ### Aliases